Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB/Home/Guidance/GeneralGuidanceCBB.page.md

 ## Usage of CBB's<a name="usage-of-cbbs"></a>
 As the name indicates, CBBs are information blocks to build up use cases.
 CBBs by themselves do not contain process or use case information.
 Using CBBs in practice requires adding additional details for proper implementation.
-For example, two standard use cases based on CBBs are the exchange of LaboratoryTestResults and the PatientSummary.
+For example, two standard use cases based on CBBs are the exchange of LaboratoryTestResults and the ClinicalReportResearch.
 These two use cases select the required CBBs, provide potential annotations to indicate the precise usage of the CBB, and add process information such as which actors are involved and when to exchange information.

 Besides these two standard use cases, which should cover a majority of required information exchange within the Healthdata.be context, project-specific Data Collection Definition (DCD) exists.
 DCDs will also be composed of CBBs and (re)use the standard use cases wherever possible.
 Whereas CBBs are very permissive because they should be applied in various use cases, DCDs may be more stringent by indicating which concepts need to be exchanged and could also introduce concepts not listed in the CBB.